Shkyrockett/engine/Conventions.md

 ## Regions

-In order to help keep classes organised as they become unweildly long, I'm using regions to keep similar parts together, so I can go to a file and know where to look for what.
+In order to help keep classes organized as they become unwieldy long, I'm using regions to keep similar parts together, so I can go to a file and know where to look for what.

 Here is the general format I am using.